lainemarrah/DMPipeline/README.md

 git clone https://github.com/lainemarrah/DMPipeline
 ```

-Next, configure the conda environments by running the code below.
+Next, you will need to find the file libstdc++.so.6 in your conda setup.
+It is usually in /home/user/conda/lib/, but change the filepath in the below code if it is elsewhere.
+Then, run the following code to configure the conda environments and set the LD_LIBRARY_PATH environment variable:
 ```
 cd DMPipeline
-conda env create -n bowtie2 --file envs/bowtie2-env.yml conda env create -n cnvkit --file envs/cnvkit-env.yml
+conda env create -n bowtie2 --file envs/bowtie2-env.yml conda env create -n cnvkit --file envs/cnvkit-env.yml export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/user/conda/lib/
 ```

 Download the hg19 reference genome by using the below code.
-This will also create a bowtie index that will help you align files later.
-Note the bowtie indexing script (align_hg19.sh) takes a significant amount of time so you may want to rn this on HPC.
+The bowtie indexing script (align_hg19.sh) will also create a bowtie index that will help you align files later, but note this takes a significant amount of time so you may prefer to run this on HPC if possible.
 ```
 cd DMPipeline
 wget https://datasets.genepattern.org/data/module_support_files/AmpliconArchitect/hg19.tar.gz